 When working with segments, the Standard Report will group your data according to your segments by default.

 The Percent column shows us the percentage breakdown of answers within each segment.
-In the example above, we see that 30.8% of the Male segment selected chocolate.
-The percentage is based on the total number of individuals in the Male segment, 39 in the above example.
+In the example above, we see that 7% of the Female segment is in the 75 or older Age Group.
+The percentage is based on the total number of individuals in the Female segment, 22 in the above example.

 If you prefer to look at your segmented data grouped by answer option, segmented charts can now be pivoted or Grouped by Answer Option.

 In this case, the Percent column shows us the percentage breakdown of your segments per each answer option.
-In the example above we see that of those individuals that selected chocolate, 42.9% belong to the Female segment.
-The percentage is based on the total number of individuals who selected chocolate, 21 in the above example.
+In the example above we see that of those individuals who are in the 18 to 24 Age Group, 37.5% belong to the Female segment.
+The percentage is based on the total number of individuals who are in the 18 to 24 Age Group, 8 in the above example.

 The following question types are not compatible with segments:

 The maximum number of segments that can be created is 25.